VG-Mapping: Variation-aware Density Control for Online 3D Gaussian Mapping in Semi-static Scenes: Related Work

 \subsection{Gaussian-based RGB-D Online Dense Mapping}

 3DGS has been increasingly integrated into online dense mapping systems owing to its advantages.
-GS-SLAM~\cite{matsuki2024gaussian} initializes Gaussian primitives on keyframes through downsampling and depth information, and jointly optimizes camera poses and Gaussians using combined photometric and geometric losses.
-OG-Mapping~\cite{wang2024og} reduces map storage overhead by using voxels as anchors and predicting Gaussian attributes with MLPs.
+Active3D~\cite{li2025active3d} introduce a hybrid implicit–explicit representation that fuses neural fields with Gaussian primitives to jointly capture global structural priors and locally observed details.
 GSFusion~\cite{wei2024gsfusion} incorporates a TSDF-based representation to capture surface geometry and applies a quadtree image segmentation strategy to regulate the number of initialized Gaussians.
-Since these early 3DGS based SLAM algorithms assume a static scene, subsequent works have targeted dynamic scenes, aiming to mitigate the influence of moving objects on static part reconstruction.
-Since dynamic environments typically involve a limited set of object categories, such as people and vehicles, WildGS-SLAM~\cite{zheng2025wildgs} employs DINOv2~\cite{oquab2023dinov2} to extract instance-level image features, which are mapped to uncertainty values via an MLP to down-weight dynamic regions in the loss.
-Assuming that object motion is observable, DG-SLAM~\cite{xu2024dg} introduces multi-frame depth warping to enhance dynamic objects filtering.
+Since these early 3DGS based SLAM algorithms assume a static scene, subsequent works have targeted dynamic scenes~\cite{zheng2025wildgs,xu2024dg,li20254d,guo20254d3r}, aiming to mitigate the influence of moving objects on static part reconstruction.
 However, these methods remain ill-suited for semi-static scenes, which are characterized by unobserved transitions and category-agnostic changes that are typically not caused by people or vehicles.
 In this work, we focus on the commonly encountered semi-static environments in robotics and propose a Gaussian-based RGB-D online dense mapping system tailored to such scenarios.